2012 William & Mary Tribe football team

-The 2012 William & Mary Tibe football team represented The College of William & Mary in the 2012 NCAA Division I FCS football season.
+The 2012 William & Mary Tribe football team represented The College of William & Mary in the 2012 NCAA Division I FCS football season.
 The Tribe were led by 33rd year head coach Jimmye Laycock and played their home games at Zable Stadium.
 They are a member of the Colonial Athletic Association.
 They finished the season 2–9, 1–7 in CAA play to finish in ninth place.